Devotional Thought : Matthew 24:45-46

 Who then is the faithful and wise servant, whom the master has put in charge of the servants in his household to give them their food at the proper time?
 It will be good for that servant whose master finds him doing so when he returns.
 Matthew 24:45-46

-These verses are in the context of Jesus’ second coming yet they also hold a larger truth, servants who are faithful and wise will continue to fulfil their tasks reliably, even when they are not being watched.
+These verses are in the context of Jesus’ second coming yet they also hold another truth, servants who are faithful and wise will continue to fulfil their tasks reliably, even when they aren’t being watched.

-Over the years theologians have used the Latin phrase, ‘Coram Deo’, meaning ‘in the presence of God’ to express the idea that we live our lives in front of an unseen audience of One.
-Realizing God’s omnipresence is motivation for living a life pleasing to him.
-There is nowhere that is off limits to God.
-Our exchanges with our friends, our interaction with our families, how we spend our time when we are alone, are all Coram Deo.
+Over the years, theologians have used the Latin phrase, ‘Coram Deo’, meaning ‘in the presence of God’ to express the idea that we live our lives in front of an unseen audience of one.
+Realising God’s omnipresence provides the motivation to live a life pleasing to him.
+There’s nowhere that’s off-limits to God.
+Our exchanges with our friends, our interaction with our families, how we spend our time when we’re alone, are all Coram Deo.

-Are we faithful and wise servants who do not need constant supervision and encouragement to do the ‘right’ thing?
+Are we faithful and wise servants who don’t need constant supervision and encouragement to do the ‘right’ thing?